MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/email-screen-overview.md

 ---
 title: Email-screen template | Microsoft Docs
-description: Understand how the email screen template works in PowerApps, and extend the screen for your own use cases
+description: Understand how the email screen template for canvas apps works, and extend the screen for your own use cases
 author: emcoope-msft
 manager: kvivek
 ms.service: powerapps